 Troup County has adopted the requirements for protection of water supply watersheds, groundwater recharge areas, wetlands and river corridor protection.
-These Rules for Environmental Planning were considered when developing the comprehensive plan update and can be found in the Troup County Zoning Ordinance.
+These Rules for Environmental Planning were considered when developing the comprehensive plan update for Troup County.

 Key Demographics

 NEEDS AND OPPORTUNITIES